legislation

 Creation of Minnesota Office of Animal Protection

-The Minnesota Office of Animal Protection (MN OAP) bill has been introduced in the Minnesota Legislature.
-Senate bill: S.F.
-1163 (author: Sen. John Marty / House bill: H.F.
-1816 (Rep. Matt Norris).
+The Minnesota Office of Animal Protection (OAP) bill was introduced in the Minnesota Legislature during the 2025-2026 legislative session.
+It was heard and passed through the Senate Judiciary committee, but did not advance this session.
+The bill will be re-introduced next session in January 2027.
 To learn more about the bill, why it is needed, and bill status, go to:

 ------------------------------------------------------------------------------- KEY: The OAP bill is focused on criminal law (animal cruelty) and applies to all animals. -------------------------------------------------------------------------------